-- Don't force things into seizing patient's mouths. - Seizures may be caused by arrythmias, particularly in patients over 50. - Seizure activity may be caused by cerebral hypoxia from cardiac arrest, always check a pulse when seizures terminate. - Seizures in pediatric patients are commonly febrile seizures and are usually benign and short lived. - Pregnant women who seize may be eclamptic, treat using the Preeclampsia/Eclampsia Protocol (3.26).
+- Don't force things into seizing patient's mouths. - Seizures may be caused by arrythmias, particularly in patients over 50. - Seizure activity may be caused by cerebral hypoxia from cardiac arrest, always check a pulse when seizures terminate. - Seizures in pediatric patients are commonly febrile seizures and are usually benign and short lived. - Pregnant women who seize may be eclamptic, treat using the Preeclampsia/Eclampsia Protocol (3.28).

-Seizure (Expanded Drug List)
+Seizure (continued)